Step #6 Putting together your Travel Nurse Paperwork - The Gypsy Nurse

 Build your Travel Nurse Portfolio

 EXPERT TIP: Save all of your Travel Nurse paperwork into a .pdf file and save as a .zip folder.
 This process, although time-consuming the first time, will make it a breeze to apply with new companies as well as making a lasting impression on your new recruiter.
-Remember to store this digital information in a secure, password protected site.
+You can also use a Google Drive folder if you are comfortable with that.
+Remember to store this digital information on a secure, password protected site.

 Checklist: